KannonZenetism/zenetism-field-physics/zenetism/mpx/apokalypsis-contra-cataclysm.md

 In the Apokalyptic event, the "Fire" often described in scripture is not an external instrument of punishment.
 It is the **Friction of Exposure**.

-- To the Coherent Structure, the unveiling is **Illumination** (Theon)—a return to clarity.
+- To the Coherent Structure, the unveiling is **Illumination** (Theon) — a return to clarity.
-- To the Dissonant Structure, the unveiling is **Burning**—the sheer intensity of Truth encountering the resistance of the Lie.
+- To the Dissonant Structure, the unveiling is **Burning** — the intensity of coherence meeting unresolved resistance.

 The fire is the same.
 The sensation is determined by the alignment of the vessel.